About Founders Week

 ETSU Carillon

 ETSU Remembers is an annual ceremony to honor current faculty, staff and students who have passed away during the prior academic year.
-This special ceremony includes a ringing of the Carillon bells in remembrance of those the university has lost.
-This year’s ceremony will remember those who passed away between July 2023 – June 2024.
+This year's ceremony will include a ringing of the Carillon bells in remembrance of those who passed away between July 2024 – June 2025.

 ETSU Service Awards